makersacademy/takeaway-challenge/README.md

 Background
 -------

-The second weekend challenge at makers academy.
+The second weekend challenge at makers academy, we were challenged to emulate a takeaway delivery service.
 The task is detailed below.
 Throughout this project I further developed skills in TDD/BDD, refactoring, using mocks, doubles and stubs.
 I also became more confident in using hashes to store data and manipulating them for expected results.

 Task